TENUTA SAN GIUSEPPE

-On the plain below the lovely Umbrian hill town of Spello, this former silkworm factory recently became the headquarters of the Editoriale Campi publishing house.
-Campi's Almanacco di Barbanera (www.barbanera.it) – an annual handbook, originally for farmers but nowadays a fount of folk-wisdom for all – will celebrate its 250th anniversary in 2012, by which time a garden reflecting the simple, productive spirit of Barbanera will have been created.
+On the plain below the lovely Umbrian hill town of Spello, this former silkworm factory is now the headquarters of the Editoriale Campi publishing house.
+Campi's Almanacco di Barbanera (www.barbanera.it) – an annual handbook, originally for farmers but nowadays a fount of folk-wisdom for all – celebrated its 250th anniversary in 2012.
+To mark the anniversary, a garden reflecting the simple, productive spirit of Barbanera was created.

 SPRING-SUMMER 2010